Palm house: History

 The palm house was a stage in the 19th-century development of glass and iron architecture, which was also widely used in railway stations, markets, exhibition halls, and other large buildings needing a large and open internal area.
 The Anthaeum, Hove was a very ambitious example, with a huge cupola-topped dome covering more than 1.5 acre.
 It was planned by Henry Phillips as a visitor attraction by itself, with Amon Henry Wilds as the architect; both were local men from Brighton and Hove.
 However, it collapsed the day before its official opening in 1830.

 One of the earliest examples of a palm house is located in the Belfast Botanic Gardens.
 Designed by Charles Lanyon, the building was completed in 1840.
 It was constructed by iron-founder Richard Turner, who would later build the Palm House at Kew in 1848, to a design by Decimus Burton; this is 62 feet high and 362 long.
 This came shortly after the Chatsworth Great Conservatory (1837–40; 67 feet high and 277 long, demolished in 1920) and shortly before The Crystal Palace (1851), both designed by Joseph Paxton, and both now lost.

+Faunal biodiversity

+Palm houses can be seen as a special human-made ecosystems, or anthromes, which serve as islands of habitat in temperate climates for otherwise-tropical species of terrestrial and aquatic invertebrates (such as spiders and rotifers) who were brought there unintentionally on plant material.
+Scientists have used palm houses and their unusual populations of exotic invertebrates to study otherwise-remote species, and some unknown-to-science species have been collected in palm houses.
+In some cases, these species may not be able to survive outside of the palm house, but for a particularly adaptable species, a palm house might help cause a species invasion.